QMCSoftware/QMCToolsCL/docs/index.md

     mmax (np.uint64): columns in each generating matrix r_C (np.uint64): original generating matrices
-    tmax_new (np.uint64): bits in the integers of the resulting generating matrices tmaxes (np.ndarray of np.uint64): bits in the integers of the original generating matrices S (np.ndarray of np.uint64): scrambling matrices of size r*d*tmax_new C (np.ndarray of np.uint64): original generating matrices of size r_C*d*mmax C_lms (np.ndarray of np.uint64): resulting generating matrices of size r*d*mmax
+    tmax_new (np.uint64): bits in the integers of the resulting generating matrices S (np.ndarray of np.uint64): scrambling matrices of size r*d*tmax_new C (np.ndarray of np.uint64): original generating matrices of size r_C*d*mmax C_lms (np.ndarray of np.uint64): resulting generating matrices of size r*d*mmax